keboola/developers-docs/cli/commands/dbt/index.md

 **Work with dbt inside your repository.**

-The commands must be run in a directory with a dbt project (i.e. containing `dbt_project.yml`).
+The commands must be run in a directory with a dbt project (i.e. containing `dbt_project.yml`) or its subdirectory.

 See [introduction to dbt support](/cli/dbt/) for more information.